 St. Paul’s publications are for the purpose of communicating news and information for and about St. Paul’s.
 In the spirit of good stewardship of its limited resources of staff time, editorial space and audience attention, St. Paul’s limits its publications to promoting only ministries, programs and events sponsored or co-sponsored by the church.
 Exceptions may be made if there is a similar or complementary mission and an established connection or ongoing relationship between the sponsoring organization and St. Paul’s.
 The interest or involvement of St. Paul’s parishioners as individuals does not establish sponsorship by the church itself.
 Using St. Paul’s facilities does not necessarily establish such a relationship.

-As Editor, under the direction of the Rector, the Communications Director determines scheduling and placement of articles and announcements in the various publications.
+As Editor, the Communications Director determines scheduling and placement of articles and announcements in the various publications.
 Materials submitted by clergy, staff members, parishioners and others for use in St. Paul’s publications may be edited for clarity, style, tone, spelling, grammar and length, or in order to comport with policies or the mission of the parish, the diocese, and/or the Canons of the Episcopal Church, without review or approval by the original author.
 Space limitations and production schedules may preclude publication of submissions.
 Inappropriate or editorially unsuitable materials, as determined by the Editor, will not be published.

 Although there are often exceptions, announcements are usually started about four weeks in advance of the event being promoted or, if applicable, the registration deadline.
 Announcements are generally presented in chronological order and continue in the publications, as space permits, until the registration deadline has passed or the event has occurred.